thedavecarroll/BluebirdPS/docs/README.md

 Next, the command adds the response data to the module's session history table and writes the same data to the *Information Stream*.

-If the configuration value for RawOutput is true, it returns the raw API output, which is a `[PSCustomObject]` created by `Invoke-RestMethod`'s automatic conversion of JSON.
-If the value is false, the api response is parsed based on the API version.
-The command returns rich objects of various C# classes, simple string objects, or, when the parsing rules do not match the response, the raw response `[PSCustomObject]`.
+With possible values of 'CustomClasses', 'PsCustomObject', or 'JSON', the configuration value for OutputType determines the format that the API response will be presented to the user.

-If there were errors returned, they are parsed and specific exceptions are thrown.
+If errors are returned and the OutputType is 'CustomClasses', they are parsed and specific exceptions are thrown.
+Otherwise, the errors are included in the output.

 ### Rich Objects, C# Classes